-3. What will the Authority do?
+3.2.
+What will the Authority do?

-- 3.1.
-The Combined Authority is responsible for a range of functions including strategic economic development, transport, skills and training (including Adult Education) and housing at a South Yorkshire level.
-This will include working closely with the private sector led Local Enterprise Partnership (LEP) to ensure that local business representatives are actively involved in the decision making process. - 3.2.
-The Authority has taken over all the functions of the former South Yorkshire Integrated Transport Authority and of the former.
-The South Yorkshire Passenger Transport Executive which was dissolved by Statutory Instrument with effect from 1st April 2023 is now an executive body of the Authority. - 3.3.
+- 3.1.2.1.
+The Combined Authority is responsible for a range of functions including strategic economic development, transport, skills and training (including Adult Education) and housing at a South Yorkshire level.-This will include working closely with the private sector led Local Enterprise Partnership (LEP) to ensure that local business representatives are actively involved in the decision making process. - 3.2.2.2.
+The Authority has taken over all the functions of the former South Yorkshire Integrated Transport Authority and of the former South Yorkshire Passenger Transport Executive which was dissolved by Statutory Instrument with effect from 1st April 2023. - 3.3.2.3.
 In 2016 The Authority became a Mayoral Combined Authority and the first Mayor was elected in May 2018.
-The Mayor chairs the Authority. - 3.4.
+The Mayor chairs the Authority. - 3.4.2.4.
 In 2020 the LEP boundaries were changed by Government.
 These changes removed the Non-Constituent Council areas from the Sheffield City Region LEP geography, this has resulted in a changed mode of operation for the Authority meaning that much of the decision making is now reserved for Constituent Council Members only.

-4. Mayoral Authority
+4.3.
+Mayoral Authority

-- 4.1.
+- 4.1.3.1.
 The Mayor is the chair of the Authority and will be a full voting Member.

-The Mayor must also appoint a Deputy Mayor from amongst the other Members representing the Constituent Councils. - 4.2.
-The Members who represent the four South Yorkshire authorities (constituent councils) have automatic voting rights, and the Members representing the five authorities from Nottinghamshire and Derbyshire (non-constituent councils) are given voting rights at the sole discretion of the Mayor and the Members representing the Constituent Councils, start of each meeting unless the matter in question only relates to South Yorkshire (e.g. funding transport). - 4.3.
+The Mayor must also appoint a Deputy Mayor from amongst the other Members representing the Constituent Councils. - 4.2.3.2.
+The Members who represent the four South Yorkshire authorities (constituent councils) have automatic voting rights, and the Members representing the five authorities from Nottinghamshire and Derbyshire (non-constituent councils) are given voting rights at the sole discretion of the Mayor and the Members representing the Constituent Councils. - 4.3.3..
 To comply with legislation that requires there to be a majority of Members appointed from the constituent councils, the constitution requires the constituent councils to each appoint second members and for the Authority to annually appoint two of these second members.
-By convention these second members do not attend and vote at meetings in order to preserve the arrangement that each of the Councils are represented by one Member. - 4.4.
-Except for the Mayor and the Members representing the constituent and non-constituent councils, no other attendee at Authority meetings can vote on any matter.
+By convention these second members do not attend and vote at meetings in order to preserve the arrangement that each of the Councils are represented by one Member. - 4.4.3.4.
+Except for the Mayor and the Members representing the constituent and non- constituent councils, no other attendee at Authority meetings can vote on any matter.
 The Authority (but not an individual Member or the Mayor) can resolve to allow other persons to attend the Authority meetings (co-opted Member).
 This could be because they are either an individual or represent an organisation that can make a valuable contribution to the Authority's work.

-4.5.
+- 3.5.
 The voting requirements of the Authority are set out in Part 2 Article 5 of the Constitution.
-Whilst the Authority seeks to operate by unanimity wherever possible, the legal position on voting differs for different functions, split broadly between functions devolved by the 2014 Order (simple majority voting); functions of the Authority contained in the 2020 Order (Mayor needs to vote with the majority either 3 Leader and the Mayor, or, and by convention, will do so where all 4 constituent council Members vote in favour) and Mayoral functions (only Mayor can determine the use of the function, but may need other Member consent to do so depending on the function in question).
+Whilst the Authority seeks to operate by unanimity wherever possible, the legal position on voting differs for different functions, split broadly between functions devolved by the 2014 Order (simple majority voting); functions of the Authority contained in the 2020 Order (Mayor needs to vote with the majority-either 3 Leader and the Mayor, or, and by convention, will do so where all 4 constituent council Members vote in favour) and Mayoral functions (only Mayor can determine the use of the function, but may need other Member consent to do so depending on the function in question). - 3.6.
+For information, the Authority's formal governance arrangements are shown diagrammatically as per the below (figure 1).